 Keep scrolling for everything you need to know about weight training.

 “Whoa, this list is endless!” exclaims Hodson.
-“The moment a woman picks up a weight is the moment everything changes, both physically and mentally, and men should run,” she laughs.
+“The moment a woman picks up weights is the moment everything changes, both physically and mentally, and men should run,” she laughs.
 “In all seriousness, the perks include correcting posture (especially for all the city girls in heels at a desk).
 It’s the most efficient way to tone up (even though we don’t like to use this term, toning is defined as building lean muscle and decreasing body fat).
 You will burn more calories and reduce the risk of osteoporosis, along with many other health and hormonal issues women face, including the very common PCOS.

 You feel and look stronger, happier and healthier,” says Hodson.

 “Well, firstly, I would say get involved in StrongHer!
-Our aim is to educate and empower women in fitness, nutrition and wellness through our accessible events and workshops that demystify resistance training.
+Our aim is to educate and empower women in fitness, nutrition, and wellness through our accessible events and workshops that demystify resistance training.

-“Or if you’re not in London, speak to a good personal trainer or fitness instructor, and ask for help on what to do, as usually, the fear comes from not knowing or understanding.
+“Or if you’re not in London, speak to a good personal trainer or fitness instructor, and ask for help on what to do, as usual, the fear comes from not knowing or understanding.
 It’s time to figure out why you are afraid and challenge it.
 On the other side of fear is an unreal journey,” says Hodson.

-“Both myself and Sam Prynn, my StrongHer co-founder, started our own fitness journeys with Bodybuilding.com.
+“Both I and Sam Prynn, my StrongHer co-founder, started our own fitness journeys with Bodybuilding.com.
 Another website is T-Nation.com.
 Both are okay places to start finding out more about weight training; however, if you have never been shown the correct technique and form of movements for your body, I would not recommend just using online guides.
 It’s always best to have a professional assist you first; then go solo.
 Also, online guides are not tailored; anyone can use them—your body is unique, so your program and training should reflect that,” advises Hodson.

 With weight training, you tend to go through a bit of a journey, to find out what works for you.
 “If it’s your first time using weights, it’s a bit of trial-and-error,” agrees Hodson.
 “When you’re starting out, it is one of the very few times I would recommend going lighter than you are capable of.
 The reason being is that if you are new to this way of training, you will probably get delayed-onset muscle soreness, aka DOMS, after the first few sessions, so going a little lighter will mean you won’t be in too much agony the day after.